Dr. Dre faces backlash after bragging of daughter's acceptance to USC

 He wrote: "My daughter got accepted into USC all on her own.
 No jail time!!!"

-Some people responded - pointing out that Dr. Dre and producer Jimmy Iovine donated $70 million to USC in 2013.
+Some people responded on social media, pointing out that Dr. Dre and producer Jimmy Iovine donated $70 million to USC in 2013.

 The donation was to help create an academy named for the two that will focus on business and entertainment-related fields.